 The festive season will be a little brighter for 500 people this year with the delivery of VMCH’s annual Christmas hampers.

-The hampers, packed and delivered by VMCH staff members on December 6, are given to financially and disadvantaged people accessing our services, including people who live in affordable housing units.
+The hampers, delivered by VMCH staff members on December 6, are given to financially and disadvantaged people accessing our services, including people who live in affordable housing units.